Battery management system: Electric vehicle systems: energy recovery

 Battery thermal management systems can be either passive or active, and the cooling medium can either be air, liquid, or some form of phase change.
 Air cooling is advantageous in its simplicity.
 Such systems can be passive, relying only on the convection of the surrounding air, or active, using fans for airflow.
 Commercially, the Honda Insight and Toyota Prius both use active air cooling of their battery systems.
 The major disadvantage of air cooling is its inefficiency.
 Large amounts of power must be used to operate the cooling mechanism, far more than active liquid cooling.
 The additional components of the cooling mechanism also add weight to the BMS, reducing the efficiency of batteries used for transportation.

 Liquid cooling has a higher natural cooling potential than air cooling as liquid coolants tend to have higher thermal conductivities than air.
-The batteries can either be directly submerged in the coolant or coolant can flow through the BMS without directly contacting the battery.
+The batteries can either be directly submerged in the coolant or the coolant can flow through the BMS without directly contacting the battery.
 Indirect cooling has the potential to create large thermal gradients across the BMS due to the increased length of the cooling channels.
 This can be reduced by pumping the coolant faster through the system, creating a tradeoff between pumping speed and thermal consistency.

 Computation

-Additionally, a BMS may calculate values based on the below items, such as:
+Additionally, a BMS may calculate values based on the items listed below, such as: